This post may contain affiliate links. Read my disclosure policy.

 As mentioned, these donuts are best served about 10 minutes after the glaze is added.
 But they can be stored and saved for later as well!
 Leftover donuts will stay good for a day or two at room temperature, and are even better if you give them a few seconds in the microwave.
 Just make sure they’re stored in an airtight container.

 This recipe gives you those classic, bakery-style glazed donuts.
 But there are tons of ways to dress them up and make them different!

 - Coat with Cinnamon Sugar: Instead of coating your donuts with the homemade glaze, you can cover them in a mixture of cinnamon and sugar.
 If the cinnamon sugar isn’t sticking to the donuts, brush them with a little more butter before dipping them in.

-- Top with Chocolate: You can also give them a dip in this Easy Fudge Sauce or try the glazed from these Gluten Free Chocolate Donuts.
+- Top with Chocolate: You can also give them a dip in this Easy Fudge Sauce or try the glaze from these Gluten Free Chocolate Donuts.

 - Make Maple Glaze: Try adding maple extract into the glaze instead of vanilla extract or pure maple syrup instead of milk.
 This will give your glaze an irresistible maple flavor!